Unless you’re a good lookin’ dude or gal who’s trying to win over his or her crush, never make the first move.

 And since their collective efforts (cough… money…) outnumber those of us retail traders, our positions get stomped on like little, little ants.

 In the chart above, we see that the down move wasn’t sustained.
-The dealers’ position is now pushing price up to the point where…
+The dealers’ position is now pushing the price up to the point where…

 Once retail traders saw that price was making a new daily high, they probably thought, “Oh man, this baby is gonna keep trading higher!
 I need to buy, buy, buy!!! *click, click*”.